siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 After entering **`L`**, a long list of codes and their usage appears.
 The integrated search function simplifies the selection.
 For us, the following codes are necessary:
 *"ef00"* for EFI system
-*"ef02*" for BIOS-boot
 *"8200"* for Swap
 *"8304"* for Linux root
 *"8300"* for Linux data

 So we enter `ef00` and confirm.
 Afterwards, we may optionally assign a name (label), which has been done in the example, and confirm the entry again.
-We proceed after the same pattern for the partitions BIOS-boot, Linux-root, and Swap.
+We proceed after the same pattern for the partitions Linux-root, and Swap.
 The next picture shows the result of our efforts.
 As we can see, there is still plenty of space for a second system and especially for a shared data partition.

 ![First part](./images-en/cgdisk/cgdisk_04.png)